shivamkantival/employee-directory/ReadMe.md

 - Bootstrap for styles
 - Webpack for bundling
 - Served using Express server
-> Jest needs to be integrated
+- Jest integrated now, tests being added regularly to have complete code coverage

 # Getting started!